Abandoned & Little-Known Airfields:

 I would not have wanted to do that!
 The runway seemed tight, even in the Beaver."

-At its closure, the airfield consisted of a single East/West 2,500' paved runway.
+At the end of its use as a fixed-wing airfield, Crissy Field consisted of a single East/West 2,500' paved runway.

 A 1983 Air Force aerial view looking southeast at Crissy's paved runway (courtesy of Rex Ricks).